huggingface/blog/safetensors-security-audit.md

 weights2 = load_file("model.safetensors")
 ```

-And that's pretty much it.
-It has many [cool features](https://github.com/huggingface/safetensors#yet-another-format-) compared to other formats, most notably that loading files is _safe_ as we'll see later.
+It also has a number of [cool features](https://github.com/huggingface/safetensors#yet-another-format-) compared to other formats, most notably that loading files is _safe_, as we'll see later.

 When you're using `transformers`, if `safetensors` is installed, then those files will already
-be used preferentially to prevent issues.
-Which means doing:
+be used preferentially in order to prevent issues, which means that

 ```
 pip install safetensors